oniseven/CI3-AdminLTE/README.md

 #### Hides a couple things

-to hides a couple things in one go, you could use this function, for now its only work to hide `content_title, breadcrums, and footer`
+to hides a couple things in one go, you could use this function, for now its only work to hide such as
+- `content_title`
+- `breadcrums`
+- `footer`

 ```php
 $this->template->hides([